Your Guide to Each Type of Breast Surgery

 • GUMMY BEARS

-One of the newest implant options available are form-stable implants, known as "Gummy Bear" breast implants.
-These are constructed from a highly cohesive silicone gel that's thicker than regular silicone gel implants, giving a firmer feel.
-(Like a Gummy Bear!)
+One of the newest implant options available are form-stable implants, known as “Gummy Bear” breast implants.
+These are constructed from a highly cohesive silicone gel that is thicker than regular silicone gel implants, giving a firmer feel (like a Gummy Bear).
 Both round and shaped Gummy Bear implants are now available.

 They are also less likely to fold, ripple, or leak.
-These implants do, however, require a slightly longer incision, which could result in elongated scarring.
+These implants do, however, require a slightly longer incision, which can result in elongated scarring.

 • IDEAL IMPLANTS

 Ideal Implants are only available through a limited network of board-certified plastic surgeons.
-Ideal Implants have advantages over silicone gel implants as they have the natural feel of silicone gel and because they are filled with saline, there is no need for an MRI to assess the implant if it has ruptured, you can see if the implant is intact.
+Ideal Implants have advantages over silicone gel implants.
+They have the natural feel of silicone gel, and because they are filled with saline, there is no need for an MRI to assess the implant if it has ruptured.

 Ideal Implants are made from a series of implant shells, with two separate chambers that hold saline.
 These control the saline movement and support the implant edges to reduce folding and wrinkling.
-The Ideal Implant has also been designed to contour to the natural curve of the chest wall, and have a similar feel as silicone gel.
+The Ideal Implant has also been designed to contour to the natural curve of the chest wall and has a similar feel as silicone gel.

 • AUGMENTATION MAMMAPLASTY WITH FAT TRANSPLANTATION (LIPOSUCTION)